jenkinsci/jenkins-automation-operator/website/content/en/docs/How it works/_index.md

 ---

 {{% pageinfo %}}
-This document describes a high level overview how jenkins-operator works.
+This document describes a high level overview of how jenkins-operator works.
 {{% /pageinfo %}}